jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 converted from its default configuration of 15mm thru axle to 12mm thru axle as I had requested.
 Since I already have three wheelsets that are 12mm, I don't have much interest in switching to 15mm, despite the fact that it would open up the use of a wide variety of relatively inexpensive MTB wheels.
-I emailed Rodeo Labs to let them know about the mixup, and they immediately responded that they were going to send out the necessary parts and the tool to switch them out.
+I emailed Rodeo Labs to let them know about the mix-up, and they immediately responded that they were going to send out the necessary parts and the tool to switch them out.

 I also sent Stephen a picture of a part of the frame where there was an imperfection in the paint